 - Equipment failure

 - Exposure to toxic elements or chemicals

 Workplace accident injuries can vary dramatically.
 Sometimes a slipping accident will result in a broken wrist, while a major manufacturing accident can result in an amputated limb or even death.
 Large or small, workplace accident injuries must be taken extremely seriously, or they will happen again.

-Workplace injuries can also create a huge burden for the employee who was hurt.
-A victim may be unable to immediately return to work, which creates financial instability at a time when money is needed more than ever.
+Workplace injuries can also create a huge burden for the injured employee.
+A victim may be unable to immediately return to work, creating financial instability when money is needed more than ever.
 Medical bills, especially for serious injuries, can be expensive, and day-to-day expenses must still be met.
-The physical pain paired with the financial pressure can result in anxiety, stress, and turmoil for an injured worker and their family.
+The physical pain and financial pressure can result in anxiety, stress, and turmoil for an injured worker and their family.
 Some commonly reported medical issues that are associated with workplace accidents include: